AJEvans/dbexamples/src/site/markdown/data.md

 Nevertheless, metadata tables and files are generated for each dataset (set of database tables/files) and record holder (specific tables and files); see above for the naming conventions for these.
-In the absence of much formal and embedded information on the files' derivation or ontological status, or an Application Profile, the metadata schema used is the high-level Dublin Core schema (<span title="International Organization for Standardization">ISO</span> 15836:2009), which was developed for cross-domain resource description.
+In the absence of much formal and embedded information on the files' derivation or ontological status, or an Application Profile, the metadata schema used is the high-level Dublin Core schema (<span style="text-decoration: underline dotted gray;" title="International Organization for Standardization">ISO</span> 15836:2009), which was developed for cross-domain resource description.
 This has been extended with additions to cover additional information in the dataset.
 A production-level example might implement a fuller climate-data metadata schema, save that the data is aggregated and derived, which removes much of the information that would be covered (such as station data).
-A schema centred on <span title="International Organization for Standardization">ISO</span> 19115-1:2014 "Geographical Information" could be utilised, along with <span title="International Organization for Standardization">ISO</span> 19115-2:2009, the extension for gridded data &ndash; although much of the latter centres on imagery.
-Overall, however, alternatives to Dublin Core (and indeed, alternative output formats such as <span title="Open Geospatial Consortium">OGC</span> NetCDF) are strongly dependent on use-cases.
+A schema centred on <span style="text-decoration: underline dotted gray;" title="International Organization for Standardization">ISO</span> 19115-1:2014 "Geographical Information" could be utilised, along with <span style="text-decoration: underline dotted gray;" title="International Organization for Standardization">ISO</span> 19115-2:2009, the extension for gridded data &ndash; although much of the latter centres on imagery.
+Overall, however, alternatives to Dublin Core (and indeed, alternative output formats such as <span style="text-decoration: underline dotted gray;" title="Open Geospatial Consortium">OGC</span> NetCDF) are strongly dependent on use-cases.

 <strong>Note that, in line with the specification, no attempt has been made to scale the data; however, comments on scaling and a link to further information about
 the file data are given in the `notes` metadata section for each file/table and displayed to the user.</strong>